bloominstituteoftechnology/nasa-photo-of-the-day/README.md

 );
 ```

-- Read through the API docs carefully.
-You will read through many technical docs as a developer, so start now to try and understand them.
+Read through the API docs carefully.
+As a developer, you will read through many technical docs, so start now to try and understand them.

 ### Task 3: Stretch

-Do not attempt stretch problems until MVP has been reached and a final commit has been made.
+Only attempt stretch problems once you've completed the MVP and made the final commit.

 - [ ] Notice the optional query param `date`?
 You can pass a different date in your url like this `https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY&date=2012-03-14` to get the APOD from a different date.
 Add a date dropdown that allows you to select a different date and see that APOD.
-This will be quite a bit of work, but it will be a fantastic exercise to go through a little more complicated logic and interaction in your app.
+This will be a lot of work, but it will be a fantastic exercise to go through a little more complicated logic and interaction in your app.
 This is also a very common type of interaction, so it would be good to try this out
 - [ ] Make another app that consumes another one of NASA's other APIs listed on the same website

 ## Submission Format

-Follow these steps for completing your project.
+Follow these steps to complete your project.

 - [ ] Submit a link to your repository in Canvas.